Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Added another 4:2 4-way.
 This one has two 4L ends opposite of two 2L ends.
 Both straight and diagonal versions
 - Added Power Indicators book.
 Who knows what's inside?
 - Added Safe Rail Crossing blueprints
-- With 1.1 release it is now possible to flip blueprints using F and G. Because of this there is no reason to maintain both Left and Right versions of station buffers and as such they were removed
+- With the 1.1 release it is now possible to flip blueprints using F and G. Because of this there is no reason to maintain both Left and Right versions of station buffers and as such, they were removed
 - Slightly modified the "L" shaped wall so that it doesn't overlap with diagonal U-turns

 ###### <span style="color:white">21:30 UTC 30.01.2021</color>
-(Train stop names in LTN depots have been changed - simple copy paste will do)
+(Train stop names in LTN depots have been changed - simple copy-paste will do)
 - Added Train Limit Control blueprints for vanilla Provider and Requester stations
 - Added vanilla train Depots
 - Added 3 more splits to 4:2:1 books
 - (fix) Added green wire connecting vanilla requester stations' buffers
 - All Station Buffers now have listed their storage capacity for different stack sizes
-- Reworked color-coding/symbolism in Stations book to make it more consistent
+- Reworked colour-coding/symbolism in Stations book to make it more consistent
- - LTN Depots now use Roboport Icon instead of the Depot Signal and are color-coded gray
+ - LTN Depots now use Roboport Icon instead of the Depot Signal and are colour-coded grey
- - Stackers book now uses purple, and books/blueprints inside it are plain white as blue was reserved for requesters
+ - 'Stackers' book now uses purple, and books/blueprints inside it are plain white as blue was reserved for requesters

 ###### <span style="color:white">12:30 UTC 31.01.2021</color>
 (Compatible with older versions)